AndreiAlexandruParaschiv/a11y/README.md

 2. **Pa11y**: Combines multiple testing engines (axe and HTML CodeSniffer) for broader coverage

 By using both tools, you can catch more accessibility issues and ensure better WCAG compliance.

-## Understanding WCAG Tags

-The WCAG tags in the results refer to:

-- `wcag2a` - All WCAG 2.0 Level A success criteria
-- `wcag2aa` - All WCAG 2.0 Level AA success criteria
-- `wcag21a` - All WCAG 2.1 Level A success criteria
-- `wcag21aa` - All WCAG 2.1 Level AA success criteria
-- `wcag22a` - All WCAG 2.2 Level A success criteria
-- `wcag22aa` - All WCAG 2.2 Level AA success criteria